kenkz447/react-restful/README.md

         }
     });
 ```
-Add HOC decorator to PetList
+and use withPets HOC to PetList

 ````diff
 /**